nim-works/nimskull/doc/manual.rst

 within `object` definitions.

-At which point the `when` construct is evaluated and collapsed depends on whether the object has generic parameters:
+At which point the `when` construct is evaluated and collapsed depends on whether the object is *generic*:
-* if it does not, the conditions are evaluated and a branch is chosen when inside the definition
+* if it is not, the conditions are evaluated and a branch is chosen when inside the definition
-* it it does, all condition expressions are treated as generic expressions that are only instantiated, and a branch chosen, when the object type is instantiated
+* if it is, all condition expressions are treated as generic expressions that are only instantiated, and a branch chosen, when the object type is instantiated